jt-ziolo/jt-ziolo/README.md

 ### Languages and Tools:
 - Frontend: HTML, CSS, JavaScript, TypeScript, React/Next.js.
 - Backend: C# (ASP.NET Core), MySQL, PostgreSQL.
-- DevOps: Python.
-I've also used Python for scientific analysis.
+- DevOps: CPython, Bash, GitHub Actions.
+I've also used CPython for scientific analysis.
 - I've used many other languages besides those listed, but do not consider myself to still be familiar with them.

 ---